12 Things You Should Never Put On Your Face

 Image: Shutterstock

-Vinegar is a toner.
-It might be safe to use, but you must always keep in mind that vinegar loses water as it ages, causing it to become stronger.
+People have often tried vinegar to get rid of blemishes and as a toner as well.
+And although it might be safe to use, you must always keep in mind that vinegar loses water as it ages, causing it to become stronger.
 If you use strong vinegar, it will burn your skin.
 It is best to buy a toner that’s suitable for your skin needs, rather than experimenting with your facial skin.
+However, besides vinegar, there are many other mild home remedies to get rid of blemishes that you can try.
+For instance, aloe vera, green tea, and honey are all gentle on the skin and can help make your skin smoother and supple.

 12. Polyethylene Glycol